 - Have you reviewed a copy of your credit report?

 - Have you reported the theft to the police?

 - Was your personal information exposed through the theft?

 - Has a debt collector contacted you about a debt incurred as a result of identity theft?

-You will want to make copies of the FTC Fraud Affidavit because any business that you will be working with to resolve your identity theft issue will almost certainly want a copy.
-(You will always want to keep the original.)
+You'll need to make copies of the FTC Identity Theft Report because any business that you will be working with to resolve your identity theft issue will almost certainly want a copy.
+You should always keep the original.